ExistensialReset/flowmosr/README.md

 ---

-## 💬 Please send me an email and tell me your thoughts.
+## 💬 If you have read all this, and something from the repository, please send me an email and tell me your thoughts on this.
+I am so curious of other people's minds.

 Elinor Frejd
 elinor.frejd@proton.me